fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://blog.defmax.io/rce-via-war-upload-in-tomcat-using-path-traversal-e0f11898016e">-RCE via war upload in Tomcat using path traversal</a>

+<a href="https://notifybugme.medium.com/chaining-csrf-with-xss-to-deactivate-mass-user-accounts-by-single-click-b463c0d26587">-Chaining CSRF with XSS to deactivate Mass user accounts by single click</a>

 <a href="https://ahmdhalabi.medium.com/rce-via-internal-access-to-adminer-database-management-critical-d3dc2a1d392a">-RCE via Internal Access to Adminer Database Management</a>

 <a href="https://johnjhacking.com/blog/cve-2021-23827/">-Sakura Samurai discover cleartext pictures in Keybase Desktop Client; Windows, macOS, Linux</a>